-Prince Harry and Meghan Markle Wedding Rumors Heat Up, What Wedding Dress Will Meghan Wear?
+Prince Harry and Meghan Markle Wedding Rumors Heat Up: What Wedding Dress Will Meghan Wear?

 After a close friend seemed to let slip the news that Prince Harry and Meghan Markle’s wedding is already in the works, royal watchers are more convinced than ever that Meghan is about to become a princess.
-The Express broke the news that Kristen Ennis, Harry’s close friend and a former marine, appeared to confirm Harry and Meghan’s wedding plans.
+The Express broke the news that Kristen Ennis, Harry’s close friend and a former Marine, appeared to confirm Harry and Meghan’s wedding plans.

 Ennis nodded when she was asked about Prince Harry and Markle’s possible wedding, and she quipped that she was more worried about the wild after-party.
 She immediately went silent as she appeared to realize that she might have given away a royal wedding secret.
 Since that moment, wedding rumors have heated to the sizzling point as fans eagerly await the official announcement.